 How can I get my blood pressure checked?

 To test your blood pressure, a nurse or doctor will put a cuff around your upper arm and pump up the cuff with air until it feels tight.
+Then the nurse or doctor will slowly let the air out.

 You can also check your own blood pressure with a blood pressure machine.
 You can find blood pressure machines in shopping malls, pharmacies, and grocery stores.